 - The cake will be medium brown in colour when done and the top will spring back to the touch.

-- While still warm, spread the orange marmalade over the top of the cake with the back of a spoon.
+- Let the inverted cake cool for another 30 minutes and then spread the orange marmalade over the top of the cake with the back of a spoon or offset spatula.

 Lovely cake Marisa!
 Very very tempting.